FAIRit/be-destinypro/README.md

 `$ docker-compose up -d`

+#### How to use?

+Open your browser on: localhost:4200

+EXAMPLE PLAYER NICKNAME: akamre, katojido, malenkam, westersylwester

 #### API Documentation

 Endpoint documentation is available at https://bungie-net.github.io/multi/

-#### How to use?

-If the application is already installed and running.

-EXAMPLE PLAYER NICKNAME: akamre, katojido, malenkam, westersylwester